Skip to Content

 Buying an RV involves a multitude of important considerations.
 We’re all quick to consider things like the floorplan, fuel mileage, sleeping capacity, the size of holding tanks, and whether we want to buy new or used.
 But one item that’s easy to overlook is an extended RV warranty.
 Is it worth the cost?
 Do you really need it?

-In today’s post, we’ll look carefully at extended RV warranties – what they cover, how much they cost, how to find the right warranty for you, and whether an extended RV warranty is likely to be worth your money.
+In this post, we look carefully at extended RV warranties – what they cover, how much they cost, how to find the right warranty for you, and whether an extended RV warranty is likely to be worth your money.

 An extended RV warranty may cover coach, chassis and everything in between.